urbanjost/M_process/README.md

 ## SAMPLE PROGRAMS

-The manpages contain a small sample programs that have been extracted and placed in the PROGRAMS/ directory.
+The manpages contain small sample programs that have been extracted and placed in the PROGRAMS/ directory.

 ## DOCUMENTATION